prontopablo/FIP/docs/bloom.md

-Adds a glow effect to the image using a combination of blurring and blending techniques.
+Adds a glow effect using a combination of blurring and blending techniques.

 ## Parameters
 `texture` **Texture**: The input texture to be filtered.
 Default: **`The entire canvas`**